Rizzo homers twice, Darvish keeps winning as Cubs beat Reds

 CINCINNATI (AP) — Yu Darvish scattered seven hits over six innings, Anthony Rizzo homered twice and the Chicago Cubs snapped a three-game skid with a 3-0 win over the Cincinnati Reds in the first game of a doubleheader on Saturday.

 Darvish (6-1) allowed two runners past second base and won his sixth straight decision.
-He walked two and struck out eight.
+He walked two and struck out eight to outpitch Cincinnati’s ace, Trevor Bauer.

-Jeremy Jeffress pitched the seventh and final inning for his fourth save.
+“It was big for sure,” Darvish said of beating Bauer.
+“He’s amazing this year.
+I was thinking before the game, ‘I can’t give them more than two runs.’”

 The Reds loaded the bases with two outs in the fifth, but Darvish got Freddy Galvis to ground out weakly to third baseman Nico Hoerner.
-Cincinnati’s three-game winning streak ended.
+Jeremy Jeffress pitched the seventh and final inning for his fourth save, and Cincinnati’s three-game winning streak ended.

-Rizzo lofted a 1-2 pitch into the first row of seats down the right field line for his seventh homer of the season and a 2-0 lead.
+Rizzo lofted a 1-2 pitch into the first row of seats down the right-field line for his seventh homer of the season and a 2-0 lead.
 He led off the sixth by clubbing a 1-2 pitch deep to right for his third homer in the last two games, giving him eight on the season.

-Rizzo’s homers were the first allowed by Trevor Bauer to any current Cub.
+Rizzo’s homers were the first allowed by Bauer to any current Cub.
 Bauer (3-2) needed a season-high 112 pitches to get through a season-low 5 1/3 innings and lost his second consecutive start, allowing four hits and three runs with two walks and five strikeouts.

 Joey Votto went 2-for-4 with a double.
 He had sat out the previous three games and came in batting .191.

 The NL Central-leading Cubs took a 1-0 lead in the second.
-Kyle Schwarber walked, went to third on Willson Contreras’s single to center and scored on Jason Heyward’s fielder’s-choice grounder.
+Kyle Schwarber walked, went to third on Willson Contreras’ single to center and scored on Jason Heyward’s fielder’s-choice grounder.

 TRAINING ROOM